s1ntaxe770r/blog/content/posts/lamport.md

 }
 ```

 The `Tick` method implements the core of Lamport's clock synchronization.
 When a message is received, the clock is updated to be greater than both its current value and the timestamp of the received message.

 `max(lc.counter.Load(), currentClock)`  compares the local clock value with the received timestamp (`currentClock`).
 We need to use `max` here to ensure that the new clock value is greater than both

 The local clock value (to maintain the local process order) and  the received timestamp (to respect the "happens-before" relationship with the sending process)

 The `Local` method increments the counter for local events.
 As Lamport put it:

-> Each process $P_i$ increments Ci between any two successive events.
+> Each process $$P_i$$ increments Ci between any two successive events.

 The `CurrentTimestamp` method simply returns the current value of the logical clock, which can be used when sending messages to other processes.

 ### Processes
 Here i tried to model individual processes or services as nodes in a distributed system.